turbot/steampipe-plugin-aws/docs/tables/aws_rds_db_instance.md

   aws_rds_db_instance;
 ```

-### List mysql instances with SSL disabled in assigned parameter group
+### List DB instances with SSL disabled in assigned parameter group

+**Note**: Example is provided for SQL Server DB engine

 ```sql
 with db_parameter_group as (